-Coronavirus: Global toll crosses 4,000; India has 45 positive cases so far
+Coronavirus: Two test positive in Pune, India has 47 cases; Italy extends lockdown to whole country

-India confirmed a total of 45 cases on Monday, and China reported no new coronavirus cases outside of Hubei province.
+China reported no new coronavirus cases outside of Hubei province.

 The global toll from coronavirus on Tuesday passed 4,000 and countries around the world ramped up their restrictions to limit the spread of infections.